tnaake/tnaake.github.io/_pages/about.md

 ## Research

-I am currently a PhD student in the group of Alisdair R. Fernie at the Max Planck Institute of Molecular Plant Physiology, Potsdam-Golm.
-My research projects focus on plant genomics, metabolomics and transcriptomics.
+I am a Postdoctoral Fellow in the group of Wolfgang Huber at the European Molecular Biology Laboratory (EMBL) Heidelberg, Germany.
+My research projects focus on cancer proteomics and metabolomics.

 ## Publications